AllysonRosenthal/tech-learning-studio/README.md

 ### Week 4

 ## Learning Crochet
-There's a third project for this course, which is available on [Ravelry](http://www.ravelry.com/projects/allyro/wonderland-sampler-scarf).
+There's a third project for this course that focuses on a physical technology, for which I've chosen crochet.
+That project is available on [Ravelry](http://www.ravelry.com/projects/allyro/wonderland-sampler-scarf).